DFE-Digital/early-careers-framework/docs/source/ecf/schedules-and-milestone-dates.html.md

 ### Dates for standard schedule starting in January

-#### Cohort 2023
-For participants starting their course on or after [CONFIRM DATE], and  who are expected to complete their training over 2 academic years, providers [should confirm the schedule](LINK NEEDED):
+Participants starting their ECF-based training between 1 January and 31 March 2024, and who are expected to complete their training over 2 academic years, [should have their schedule updated](/api-reference/ecf/guidance/#notify-dfe-a-participant-has-changed-their-training-schedule) by providers to:

 ```
  "schedule_identifier": "ecf-standard-january"